klieber/kylelieber.com/source/_posts/2012-03-30-avoid-absolute-file-path-when-using-the-cxf-codegen-plugin.markdown

 - web services
 - java
 - wsdl
-comments:
-- id: 3
-  author: Marc
-  author_email: marc.karou@gmail.com
-  author_url: ''
-  date: !binary |-
-    MjAxMi0wNC0yNyAwMjo0OToxMCAtMDUwMA==
-  date_gmt: !binary |-
-    MjAxMi0wNC0yNyAwNzo0OToxMCAtMDUwMA==
-  content: !
-'Very usefull post, I was looking for an elegant solution to do it !
-    I was forced to duplicate my wsdl file to make my ws work.
-The key was the cxf-codegen-plugin version, thanks :)

-'
-- id: 609
-  author: James
-  author_email: james.a.hutton@gmail.com
-  author_url: ''
-  date: !binary |-
-    MjAxMy0wOS0xOSAwOToyODo1MSAtMDUwMA==
-  date_gmt: !binary |-
-    MjAxMy0wOS0xOSAxNDoyODo1MSAtMDUwMA==
-  content: !
-'Any thoughts on how one would apply this generically when using a glob
-    for a bunch of wsdls?
-I''d appreciate not having to declare each wsdl.

-'
 ---
 I ran into this problem a few months ago and scoured the internet for solution but never found one until now.
 So hopefully this will be helpful to someone with the same problem.
 By default, the [Apache CXF Codegen Maven plugin][1] generates code that will attempt to read your wsdl via the absolute path.